tmds/Tmds.SockJS/README.md

 app.UseSockJS("/sockjs", new SockJSOptions() { RewritePath = "/websocket" });
 ```

-Two features of RFC6455 are not supported by SockJS (and thus by SockJS.Tmds):
-- Splitting a message into several sends (WebSocket.SendAsync: endOfMessage)
-- Sending binary messages (WebSocket.SendAsync: messageType)

-In practice this means: send operations are done using strings.
-This is okay for a lot of use-cases.

 ### Tmds.WebSockets.Sources

 This source package contains a number of WebSocket extension methods.
 It can be used independent of Tmds.SockJS.